MacBook Pro: 14-inch and 16-inch (2021–present)

 A silver MacBook Pro (14-inch, 2021).
-This picture hides the camera notch that is at the top of the screen.
+This picture hides the camera notch that is at the top of the display.

-On October 18, 2021, Apple replaced the high-end 13-inch and 16-inch Intel-based MacBook Pros with 14-inch and 16-inch MacBook Pros, now equipped with the new Apple silicon chips, M1 Pro and M1 Max, Apple's second ARM-based chips and their first workstation-power chips.
+On October 18, 2021, Apple replaced the high-end 13- and 16-inch Intel-based MacBook Pros with 14- and 16-inch MacBook Pros, now equipped with the new Apple silicon chips, M1 Pro and M1 Max, Apple's second ARM-based chips and their first workstation-power chips.
 Apple restored the function keys in place of the Touch Bar, an HDMI port, an SD card reader, MagSafe charging, and a higher base memory, addressing many criticisms of the Touch Bar models.
 Other additions include an edge-to-edge Liquid Retina XDR display with thinner bezels and an iPhone-like notch, ProMotion variable refresh rate, a 1080p webcam, Wi-Fi 6, three Thunderbolt ports, a six-speaker sound system supporting Dolby Atmos, and support of multiple external displays.

 These new models feature a thicker and more-squared design than their Intel-based predecessors.
 The keyboard features full-sized function keys, with the keyboard set in a "double anodized" black well.
 The MacBook Pro branding has been removed from the bottom of the display bezel and is engraved on the underside of the chassis instead.
 The models' appearance have been compared to the Titanium PowerBook G4 produced from 2001 to 2003.

-They were offered in two colours, space gray and silver, and could be configured with 16GB, 32GB and 64GB (M1 Max Only) unified RAM and 512GB, 1TB, 2TB, 4TB and 8TB SDD storage.
+They were offered in two colors, space gray and silver, and could be configured with 16 GB, 32 GB and 64 GB (M1 Max only) unified RAM and 512 GB, 1 TB, 2 TB, 4 TB and 8 TB SSD storage.

-The stated battery life was 21 hours, which was a marked increase on the 2019 Intel version, and weighed in at 2.1KG which was 100 grams heavier than the previous 2019 model at 2.0KG.
-The screen increased very slightly in size from 16" to 16.2" and the resolution rose from 3072x1920 pixels to 3456x2234 pixels with an adaptive 120hz refresh rate.
-The camera quality increased from 720p to 1080p and the model features WI-FI 6 and three Thunderbolt 4 ports.
+The stated battery life was 21 hours, which was a marked increase on the 2019 Intel version, and weighed 2.1 kg, which was 100 grams heavier than the previous 2019 model at 2.0 kg.
+The screen increased very slightly in size from 16 in to 16.2 in and the resolution rose from 3072 × 1920 pixels to 3456 × 2234 pixels with an adaptive 120 Hz refresh rate.
+The camera quality increased from 720p to 1080p and the model features Wi-Fi 6 and three Thunderbolt 4 ports.